▶️ LISTEN TO THIS ARTICLE

 For vector databases: Pinecone for zero-ops enterprise deployments.
 Qdrant (Rust-based) for performance-critical workloads with complex metadata filtering.
 Weaviate for native hybrid search.
 Milvus for cost-efficient storage at billions of vectors.
 Chroma for prototyping.
 And pgvector if you're already running Postgres and your dataset stays under 10-100 million vectors.

-Hybrid search combines dense vectors with sparse retrieval (BM25) and boosts accuracy by 20-30% over either method alone.
-IBM research found that three-way retrieval (BM25 + dense + sparse vectors) is optimal.
-Anthropic's Contextual Retrieval reduced top-20-chunk retrieval failure rates by 35% with contextual embeddings, 49% when combined with contextual BM25, and 67% when adding reranking, at a cost of $1.02 per million document tokens with prompt caching.
+Hybrid search combines dense vectors with sparse retrieval (BM25) and often beats either method alone in benchmark settings.
+IBM research found that three-way retrieval (BM25 + dense + sparse vectors) worked well in its tested setup.
+Anthropic's Contextual Retrieval reported large top-k retrieval improvements when contextual embeddings, contextual BM25, and reranking were combined, with preprocessing costs that should be checked against current pricing.

-Reranking with cross-encoders is the highest-ROI addition to any RAG pipeline.
-Cohere Rerank 4 gained +170 ELO over v3.5.
-Cross-encoder reranking adds +33-40% accuracy improvement for roughly +120ms latency.
-The pattern: retrieve 50-100 candidates with fast vector search, then rerank to the top 10 with a cross-encoder.
+Reranking with cross-encoders is often one of the highest-ROI additions to a RAG pipeline.
+Cross-encoder reranking can improve precision at the cost of extra latency.
+The pattern: retrieve a larger candidate set with fast vector search, then rerank to a smaller final set with a cross-encoder.
 For the full progression of RAG architecture patterns from naive to agentic, see the dedicated guide.

 Advanced Patterns Worth Building